Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 Secondly, these platforms often employ a thread-per-connection architecture.
 Operating systems face significant challenges managing more than a few thousand threads efficiently.
 As the number of camera connections grows, the system's ability to manage these threads degrades, leading to performance bottlenecks and system instability.

-To overcome the inherent limitations of legacy architectures, a truly scalable video management system must be built from the ground up with massive concurrency as a primary design constraint.
-This requires a native streaming engine, developed in C++17, that treats handling hundreds of thousands, or even millions, of concurrent video streams not as an afterthought but as a core function.
+To get past the limits of legacy architectures, a scalable VMS has to be built from the ground up with concurrency as a primary design constraint.
+That means a purpose-built streaming engine where handling hundreds of thousands, or even millions, of concurrent streams is a core function rather than a retrofit.

 Such an approach allows for granular control over every aspect of data handling, from network ingress to stream processing, storage, and playback, enabling a level of performance and scalability unattainable by systems built on older, less efficient frameworks.

-Traditional VMS platforms often rely on older I/O interfaces for network communication.
-While adequate for hundreds of connections, these interfaces become significant bottlenecks when managing thousands of concurrent streams.
-Visylix leverages a proprietary asynchronous I/O engine that provides true asynchronous operations with virtually zero system call overhead for submitted operations.
-In benchmarks, this translates to a dramatic increase in throughput, often three times higher than traditional methods for the same hardware.
+Traditional VMS platforms usually rely on older I/O interfaces for network communication.
+These are fine for hundreds of connections but become a bottleneck with thousands of concurrent streams.
+Visylix uses a proprietary I/O engine with true asynchronous operations and near-zero system call overhead for submitted operations.
+In benchmarks that translates to roughly three times the throughput of traditional methods on the same hardware.

 The architectural difference is profound.
 With older interfaces, the application must make a system call for every I/O operation.
 Visylix's proprietary engine uses a shared ring buffer between user space and the kernel.
 Operations are submitted asynchronously, allowing the kernel to process them efficiently without the overhead of constant system calls.
 For a system handling 5,000+ concurrent streams, eliminating per-operation syscall overhead is not merely an optimization; it is a fundamental requirement for achieving extreme scalability.